Great Places to Eat on the Iron Range

 Local entrepreneurs have stepped up to the plate to bring the coffee shop into a more prominent place on the Iron Range.
 The result is outstanding.

-On Chestnut Street in Virginia offers gourmet coffee, espresso, and deli sandwiches (not to mention incredible pizza).
+On Chestnut Street in Virginia offers a wide variety of bakery, gourmet coffee, espresso, and deli sandwiches (not to mention incredible pizza).

 Kunnari’s Kitchen & Coffee House

 This fresh now place on 8th Street in Virginia opened earlier this spring with outstanding success.
 Whether you are looking for coffee, fresh bakery, or authentic Finnish cuisine, you will love the bright, country kitchen atmosphere of this great family-owned operation.